dwbinns/terminal/README.md

 Limitations:
 * "heavy" and "double" cannot be combined
-* "single" and "double" cannot be combined on the same axis If the limitations are not met then double will be replaced with heavy.
+* "single" and "double" cannot be combined on the same axis

+In these cases "double" will be replaced with "heavy".

 examples/box.js
 ```javascript